peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

  * <i>negative</i>: Whether the return value is negative.

- * <i>ctx</i>: An arithmetic context to control the precision (in bits) of the diagnostic information.
+ * <i>ctx</i>: An arithmetic context to control the precision (in binary digits) of the diagnostic information.
 The rounding and exponent range of this context will be ignored.
 Can be null.
 The only flag that can be signaled in this context is FlagInvalid, which happens if diagnostic information needs to be truncated and too much memory is required to do so.

 <b>Return Value:</b>

-An arbitrary-precision binary floating-point number.
+An arbitrary-precision binary number.

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter  <i>diag</i>
- is null.
+ is null or is less than 0.

 <a id="Decrement"></a>
 ### Decrement